-Most dust activity over North America (Figure 11) is centered in two western areas separated by the continental divide.
-One area occupies the High Plains (#11) on the east side of Rockies and is essentially anthropogenic.
+[74] Most dust activity over North America (Figure 11) is centered in two western areas separated by the continental divide.
+One area occupies the high plains (location 11) on the east side of Rockies and is essentially anthropogenic.
 On the west side of the divide, the anthropogenic and natural sources are intertwined.
-In the Sonoran Desert (#1), sources on the west side of the Gulf of California are mostly natural, and on the east side, anthropogenic.
+In the Sonoran Desert (location 1), sources on the west side of the Gulf of California are mostly natural, and on the east side, sources are anthropogenic.